The aim of the BSHM is to promote the study, teaching and research of medical history in the UK.

 To download an application form for BSHM Museum and Affiliate Society membership click here

-An interview about the BSHM with our current President Iain Macintyre and an article about Douglas Guthrie, our first President, are available here.
+An interview about the BSHM with our past President Iain Macintyre and an article about Douglas Guthrie, our first President, are available here.